 back to text

-23): from an entry on her blog.
-Rachel is Hilary Rosenthal's daughter, and a very talented conceptual designer.
-We've been briefly in touch, and I very much hope to hear more from her amidst her busy schedule! back to text
+26): from an entry on her blog.
+Rachel is Hilary Rosenthal's daughter, and a very talented conceptual designer. back to text